 Stead found it tough to break into Notts side, facing competition initially from Davison, Corran and Forbes, and later from Sobers and Halfyard.
-In 1967 a number of excellent performances, including 7-32 versus Worcestershire, appeared to have won him a permanent place but it was two seasons later before he became an automatic pick receiving his County Cap after amassing 82 first-class scalps @23.63 in the campaign.
-The 1972 season was his best when he took 98 first-class victims @20.38.
+In 1967 a number of excellent performances, including 7-32 versus Worcestershire, appeared to have won him a permanent place but it was two seasons later before he became an automatic pick, receiving his County Cap after amassing 82 first-class scalps @23.63 in the campaign.
+The 1972 season was his best when he took 98 First-Class victims @20.38.
 He had match of figures of 12-111 versus Somerset at Trent Bridge, including a career best of 8-44 incorporating a hat trick – with his last victim being Yorkshire legend Brian Close.
-In the same season he hit a first-class best 58 against Gloucestershire at Bristol and was elected as the Professional Cricketers' Association 'Player of the Year'.
+In the same season he hit a First-Class best 58 against Gloucestershire at Bristol and was elected as the Professional Cricketers' Association 'Player of the Year'.

 For the next three years he remained one of county’s leading wicket-takers, until first a hamstring injury during his benefit year of 1976, and then an Achilles tendon problem the following season, effectively brought his career to the end.
 Batting left handed, Stead frequently gave it the long handle scoring 1,938 runs in 215 first-class games for Notts.
 He took 604 first-class wickets for Notts.

-Stead spent two winters (1975/6 and 1976/7) playing for Northern Transvaal in South Africa, He tragically died young of cancer at the age of 40 on 15 April 1980 at his pub in Drightlington, Yorkshire.
+Stead spent two winters (1975/6 and 1976/7) playing for Northern Transvaal in South Africa, He died tragically young of cancer at the age of 40 on 15 April 1980 at his pub in Drighlington, Yorkshire.

 Nottinghamshire First-Class Number: 433